amplitude/amplitude-docs/content/collections/data/en/amplitude-shopify-plugin.md

 1. Log in to your Shopify account and find the plugin in the [Shopify App Store](https://apps.shopify.com/amplitude).
 Click *Install*.
 2. Confirm the required plugin permissions and click *Install*.
 3. Locate your project's API key and add it to the Amplitude Settings page in Shopify.
+4. Specify where you'll store your data.
 Click *Connect*.

     {{partial:admonition type="note" heading="Ad blocking software"}}
     If any ad blocking software is running in your browser, disable it to ensure the plugin setup step can communicate with Amplitude.